jambonz/jambonz-docs/docs/rest.md

 **POST /v1/Accounts/{AccountSid}/Calls/{CallSid}**

-This operation allows you to modify certain aspects of an active call.
+This operation allows you to modify certain aspects of an active call (aka "live call control").
 The JSON payload should contain **one** of the following properties:

 | property      | description | when can this be used
 | ------------- |-------------| ---------------------|